wp-plugins/book-review/readme.txt

 * Russian (Alexander Wolf)
 * Spanish (Jose Luis Parra)

-If you would like to translate this plugin into another language, please review the [translation instructions](http://donnapeplinskie.com/wordpress-book-review-plugin/#translations) in the documentation.
+If you would like to translate this plugin to another language, please review the Translations section of the [documentation](http://donnapeplinskie.com/wordpress-book-review-plugin/).

 = Resources =
-* Full documentation for the WordPress Book Review Plugin can be found [here](http://donnapeplinskie.com/wordpress-book-review-plugin/).
+* Official documentation for the WordPress Book Review Plugin can be found [here](http://donnapeplinskie.com/wordpress-book-review-plugin/).
 * Follow me on [Google+](https://plus.google.com/u/0/+DonnaPeplinskie/posts), [Twitter](https://twitter.com/donnapep) or [LinkedIn](http://www.linkedin.com/in/donnapeplinskie).
 * If you have problems, questions or suggestions, please post them in the [support forum](https://wordpress.org/support/plugin/book-review).